YounesBoukacem/from_sratch_branch_and_bound_for_permutation_flowshop/README.md

 ### Algorithm Results on Full 20-Job Instances

-For this study, each instance was run to completion or interrupted manually when execution time became "excessive" (more than 5 minutes).
+For this study, each instance was run to completion or interrupted manually when execution time became "excessive" (more than ~1 hour).
 When the algorithm **converges** (finishes without interruption), it proves optimality — the upper bound and lower bound collapse to the same value.

 For interrupted runs, the **Lower Bound** column shows Taillard's reference LB, which remains a valid lower bound on the optimal makespan.